 Jenny is a qualified teacher and lawyer admitted in Queensland.
 She recently updated her skills through finishing an LLM (Hons Auckland Uni).
-She has spent over 30 years working towards social justice.
-She has volunteered in Community Law for many years and was on the Board of Marlborough Community Law and is currently on the Board of Community Law Canterbury.
-She has worked in the unions, the Human Rights Commission, in prison advocacy, local government and in community organisations.
+She has spent over 30 years working towards social justice — she has volunteered in Community Law for many years, was on the Board of Marlborough Community Law, and is currently on the Board of Community Law Canterbury.
+She has worked in unions, the Human Rights Commission, prison advocacy, local government and in community organisations.
 She has held a range of appointments including as an official visitor in prisons, a commonwealth environmental inquiry commissioner, an investigator under Whistle Blower provisions and a University Halls of resident mediator in Australia.
 She has consulted widely on employment related matters.
 She is currently the chair of Mediation Services, a free community mediation provider.

 Jason is on the board of the Rotorua District Community Law Centre, and is a trustee on a number of charitable trusts.
 In his legal practice he regularly advises small to medium sized businesses, iwi trust boards, rūnanga and not for profit organisations.

 Tom is the manager for Waitematā Community Law Center and is a trustee on a number of local community groups and trusts within the Waitematā region.
 Tom also participates in advisory groups which include the district courts, NZ Police, Iwi leadership groups and local marae.